5 Tips to Fall Back Asleep When You Wake Up in the Middle of the Night, According to a Sleep Specialist

-You follow a normal night-time routine.
+You follow a normal nighttime routine.
 You limit caffeine in the afternoon.
-You're getting good exercise and even began a meditation practice.
+You're getting good exercise and even have begun a meditation practice.
 You feel like you're doing everything right.
 You fall asleep easily, but you wake up in the middle of the night and you're wide awake.
 Sound familiar?
 You're not alone.
 An estimated 20% of Americans deal with this frustrating issue.
 So, how exactly can you combat this to get back to sleeping soundly?
-We talked to sleep medicine specialist, Scott Leibowitz, M.D., DABSM, FAASM, who helped explain why this happens, plus gave us his top five tips for falling back asleep when you wake up in the middle of the night.
+We talked to sleep medicine specialist Scott Leibowitz, M.D., DABSM, FAASM, who helped explain why this happens, plus gave us his top five tips for falling back asleep when you wake up in the middle of the night.

 What's causing you to wake up in the first place?